Furyk recovers from rough start to win US Senior Open by 3 - WHIZ News

-Making his debut in the event, Furyk closed with a 1-over 71 to become the eighth player to win both the U.S. Open and Senior Open, joining the likes of Jack Nicklaus, Arnold Palmer, Lee Trevino, Billy Casper and Gary Player.
+Making his debut in the event, Furyk closed with a 1-over 71 to become the eighth player to win both the U.S. Open and Senior Open, joining Jack Nicklaus, Arnold Palmer, Lee Trevino, Billy Casper, Gary Player, Hale Irwin and Orville Moody.

+“It’s an incredible list,” Furyk said.
+“I didn’t really want to look to see who was on it last night, but when I finished in the scoring tent I saw it was on TV.
+They listed the seven folks before.
+I’m very honored and humbled to have my name in the same breath, to be honest with you.
+That’s some damn good players.”

-He won the regular Open in 2003, is a 17-time winner on the PGA Tour and won his first two PGA Tour Champions events upon turning 50 last year.
+He won the U.S. Open in 2003 at Olympia Fields south of Chicago, is a 17-time winner on the PGA Tour and won his first two PGA Tour Champions events upon turning 50 last year.
 This was the third senior major he’s played.
 He tied for 16th in the Senior PGA and was sixth in the Senior Players Championship.

-Furyk played the first three holes in 3 over, finding the unforgiving rough three times on the second hole and a tricky lie in the greenside bunker on the third.
+It was not the stress-free final round Furyk wanted Sunday.
+He played the first three holes in 3 over, finding the unforgiving rough three times on the second hole and a tricky lie in the greenside bunker on the third.
 Suddenly, his four-shot lead was down to one.

 It wasn’t until he stuck his 109-yard approach to 3 feet to birdie the par-5 16th that he put away his closest pursuers, major champions Goosen and Weir.
 That put him three up with two holes to play.